drupalprojects/scrollbar/README.txt

 Installation:
 -------------

-A) Donwload the module and extract it to the modules directory.
+A) Donwload the module and exctract it to the modules directory.
 B) Go to the jScrollPane download page at http://jscrollpane.kelvinluck.com/index.html#download